basic-web-components/basic-web-components/README.md

   components](https://github.com/webcomponents/gold-standard/wiki).** That
   standard sets a very high bar for component quality, attempting to make web components as flexible and reliable as the standard build-in HTML elements.
+* **Test on all the mainstream browsers.** This includes the latest versions of Apple Safari and Mobile Safari, Google Chrome and Chrome for Android, Microsoft Edge, and Mozilla Firefox.

 # Repository organization